mihar-22/wcom-context/README.md

 ## Usage

 If you've used `React.ContextProvider` before you should already have the concepts down.
-Simply when we create a context we receive a `provide` and `consume` method.
+Simply when we create a context we receive a `provide` and `consume` decorator.
 Each context can only have a single provider who is responsible for updating the current value.
 However, each context can have many consumers who simply listen for updates on when the value is changed.
 A context can be any data type such as a `string`, `boolean`, `array`, `object` etc.